-Listen For Engine

-Event 3: (Reverse) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; reverse.
-In an effort to enhance realism, FYS has disabled the reverse phase so that it doesn't power the motors causing the engine to move backward.
-Upon entering reverse, FYS confirms to the operator that it has entered the reverse phase by immediately playing a highlight sound best described as a rumbling sound.
-You may have to go through the entire sounds.
+Event 3 (Reverse) The operator now interrupts the transformer throttle again to enter the next reverse unit phase;

+reverse.
+In an effort to enhance realism, PFA has disabled the reverse phase so that it doesn't power the motors and cause the engine to move backward.
+Upon entering reverse, PFA confirms to the operator that it has entered the reverse state by immediately playing the highlight sound of the conductor's voice saying "baggage to the right or left."
+This is followed by the continued ambient sounds of passenger footsteps, muffled voices, baggage being moved about, crashing sound and whistling for a taxi.
+These sounds and the conductor highlight are randomly repeated as long as the system remains in the "reverse" state.
-FYS sequence several times before you can clearly identify this sound.
-After the rumbling highlight is played, the freight yard sounds heard in Event 2 continue to play randomly.

-Event 4: (Neutral Before Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase, neutral before forward.
-FYS confirms to the operator that it has entered the neutral before forward phase by emitting two quick air release sounds.
-This is followed approximately two seconds later by a man whistling and continued freight yard loading and unloading sounds.
+Event 4 (Neutral Before Forward)

+The operator now interrupts the transformer throttle again to enter the next reverse unit phase; neutral before reverse.
+PFA confirms to the operator that it has entered the neutral before forward phase by emitting two quick air release sounds.
+This is followed by a public address message that the train on track 1 or 2 (whichever track number the arriving public address message stated) is now boarding.
+Upon completion of the PA message, two conductor voice highlights randomly begin playing.
+These conductor voices include "Welcome Aboard" and "Tickets Please".
+In addition to the two conductor highlights, the station ambient sounds continue and still include passenger footsteps, muffled voices, baggage being moved about, crashing sound and whistling for a taxi.
-Interrupt Throttle To Enter The Next Phase

-Listen For 2
+Of Passenger Door Closing

-Event 5: (Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; Forward.
-FYS confirms to the operator that it has entered the Forward phase by playing the sound of the freight car door closing.
-Within 2 seconds of the door closing, the locomotive bell begins chiming.
-After approximately 8 chimes of the bell, the engine begins moving in the forward phase with the bell continuing to ring another 8 chimes before automatically turning off.
-Once the bell turns off, the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the whistle as usual.
+Event 5.
+(Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; forward.
+PFA confirms to the operator that it has entered the forward phase by playing a conductor voice yelling "All Aboard!"
+Immediately after playing "all aboard", the sound of the doors closing is heard.
+Within two seconds of the doors closing, the locomotive sounds two or three horn blasts depending on departing direction, the bell begins chiming and the air compressor pumps start.
+After approximately 7 chimes of the bell, the engine automatically begins moving out in the forward phase with the bell continuing to ring another 7 chimes before automatically turning off.
+Once the bell turns off the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the whistle as usual.

-Note: When entering the Forward phase of FYS, it is important to set the transformer throttle at a high enough setting that will allow the engine to begin moving once FYS automatically activates the motors.
-Otherwise the engine will just sit still until you increase the transformer throttle setting on the transformer.
-However, don't set the throttle setting too high or the engine will go racing away faster than you might expect.
+Note: When entering the forward phase of PFA, it is important to set the transformer throttle at a high enough setting that will allow the engine to begin moving once PFA automatically activates the motors.
+Otherwise, the engine will just sit still until you increase the throttle setting on the transformer.

-TIPS ON USING FYS FEATURES
+TIPS ON USING THE PFA FEATURES

-FYS is a unique feature of ProtoSounds® that is completely controlled by the operator.
+PFA is a unique feature of ProtoSounds that is completely controlled by the operator.
 You decide how, when or if you want to utilize the feature.
-By reviewing the following tips, you should find solutions or suggestions to the various operating scenarios you might encounter when using FYS.
+By reviewing following tips you should find solutions or suggestions to the various operating scenarios you might encounter when using PFA.

-Tip #1: You can escape the FYS sequence by interrupting the transformer throttle before the man whistles in Event 2 (neutral before reverse).
+Tip #1: You can escape the PFA sequence by interrupting the transformer throttle before the first PA (Public Address) arrival message plays in Event 2 (neutral before reverse).

-Tip #2: You can terminate FYS at anytime by turning the transformer throttle Off for 15 seconds.
+Tip #2: You can terminate PFA at anytime by turning the transformer throttle off for 15 seconds.